weAreGroup13/Halve/saved_content.md

-#Below you find content that I have deleted from places.
-Just in case I need to restore something.
+To view any code for formatting view original repo.
+I have deleted original content in this repo.